Author: Alina Andreeva

 Once your pup has done the action you wished him to, it is time to give him a treat.
 Whether he has stood up or sat down, make sure you reward him with the treat you have ready for him in your hand.
 This way he will listen to you every time you command him to do something.

-What are the main commands that you should teach your pup?
+What are the main commands?

 You should make sure that your puppy learns 3 to 4 commands and incorporate it into their daily training sessions.
 This way, they will be able to understand what you are trying to say to them.
 Make sure to keep one thing in mind.
 However, never use negative reinforcement with your pup!